GoogleChrome/samples/paymentrequest/README.md

 # PaymentRequest Recipes

 - [Payment Handler](https://googlechrome.github.io/samples/paymentrequest/payment-handler/) -
-a sample that accepts the URL-based payment method.
+a sample that accepts a URL-based payment method.

 - [Android Pay](https://googlechrome.github.io/samples/paymentrequest/android-pay/) -
 a sample that accepts Android Pay payments and does not request shipping